Summer tourism in Rapid City

 RAPID CITY, S.D.
 (KOTA) - Tourism is essential to the state’s economy, and with the summer tourism season coming to an end, some may wonder how it went in Rapid City.

 “At the end of August, we are only five points away, five percentage points away of where we were a year ago.
-We were ready to think maybe 30 or 25%.
-The state is at like 45% down.
+We were ready to think maybe 30 or 25 percent.
+The state is at like 45 percent down.
 But Rapid City and the Black Hills are really doing well,” says the president and CEO of Visit Rapid City, Julie Schmitz Jensen.

 For Rocky Mountain Chocolate Factory, the owner says summer tourism is the biggest season that gets them through the year other than Christmas.